June-August 2024 Were Hottest Ever Recorded: EU Monitor - UrduPoint

 June-August 2024 Were Hottest Ever Recorded: EU Monitor

-Paris, (APP - UrduPoint / Pakistan Point News - 6th Sep, 2024) The 2024 northern summer saw the highest global temperatures ever recorded, beating last year's record and making this year likely Earth's hottest ever, the EU's climate monitor said Friday.
+Paris, (APP - UrduPoint / Pakistan Point News - 6th Sep, 2024) The 2024 northern summer saw the highest global temperatures on record, beating 2023's high and making this year likely Earth's hottest ever recorded, the EU's climate monitor said Friday.

 The data from the Copernicus Climate Change Service followed a season of heatwaves around the world that scientists said were intensified by human-driven climate change.